Naïm Byar

-Naïm Byar (نعيم بيار; born 23 February 2005) is a professional footballer who plays as a midfielder for Foggia on loan from Bologna.
-Born in France, he currently represents Morocco internationally at youth level.
+Naïm Byar (نعيم بيار; born 23 February 2005) is a professional footballer who plays as a midfielder for Wydad AC.
+Born in France, he represents Morocco internationally at youth level.

 Early life

 Byar was born on 23 February 2005.
 Born in Reims, France, he is the son of Najim.

 Club career

 As a youth payer, Byar joined the youth academy of French side SC Tinqueux.
 Following his stint there, he joined the youth academy of French side Stade de Reims in 2014.

 Ahead of the 2023–24 season, he joined the youth academy of Italian Serie A side Bologna FC 1909 and was promoted to the club's senior team in 2024.

+On 7 January 2026, Byar signed with Wydad AC in Morocco.

 International career

 Byar is a Morocco and France youth international.
 During the autumn of 2025, he played for the Morocco national under-20 football team at the 2025 FIFA U-20 World Cup.

 Style of play

 Byar plays as a midfielder and is right-footed.
 Italian news website MondoPrimavera wrote in 2024 that he is "a central midfielder who can also play as an attacking winger, he has made himself available both as a deep-lying midfielder in the build-up phase and as an attacking midfielder, operating behind the two forwards".